Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Bias due to the inconsistent waveforms

 \subsection{Result}

 We now apply Eqs. \eqref{dq} \eqref{dm} \eqref{Dq} and \eqref{Dm} to the BH-NS binaries which can be detected by Einstein Telescope.
 We choose masses and redshifts of the GW sources to be that of the BH-NS binaries detected by LIGO/Virgo.
 Up to now, among all the compact binaries detected by LIGO/Virgo, there are several BH-NS candidates.
-Three of the candidate BH-NS binaries (GW191219, GW200105, and GW200115) have a secondary with mass below $2M_\odot$, which can be confidently interpreted as a NS \cite{2021arXiv211103606T}.
+Two of the candidate BH-NS binaries (GW191219 and GW200115) have a secondary with mass below $2M_\odot$, which can be confidently interpreted as a NS \cite{2021arXiv211103606T}.
 Their source parameters are listed in Table \ref{para}.
-Since the noise PSD of the Einstein Telescope will be more than two orders lower than the advanced LIGO in the sensitive frequency band, we set the SNR in Eqs. \eqref{dq} and \eqref{dm} to be ten times of the SNR detected by LIGO/Virgo.
+Because the Einstein Telescope's noise PSD will be lower and its sensitive frequency band wider than that of the advanced LIGO, we set the SNR in Eqs. \eqref{dq} and \eqref{dm} to be ten times of the SNR detected by LIGO/Virgo \footnote{We have generated one hundred GW191219-like sources, with the source masses and source distances set to be those of GW191219, but the sky positions and orbital orientations randomly set, and calculated the SNR detected by the Einstein Telescope using the package \textsc{gwbench} \cite{Borhanian_2021}.
+For more than 30 GW191219-like sources, the SNR detected by the Einstein Telescope is greater than ten times the SNR of GW191219 detected by LIGO/Virgo.
+We have tested the GW200115-like sources in the same way and obtained the similar result. }.
 The sensitivity of NS is set to 0.2 \cite{1992ApJ...393..685Z}.

+Note that for a GW binary source with cosmological redshift $z = 0.06$, the redshift is high enough that the local wave zone waveforms are not applicable, and it is necessary to use waveforms \eqref{otz}-\eqref{hb2z} to study this GW source.
+The formulae of the statistical errors and the theoretical biases in the previous subsection are applicable to any source with a SNR relatively higher (SNR>20).
+The assumption of the Fisher matrix analysis (Gaussian approximation) will become invalid for low SNR events.
+We leave a more comprehensive analysis based on the population properties of the GW sources as a future work \cite{2021arXiv211103634T}.

 The numerical results of the theoretical biases and the statistical errors are shown in Table \ref{result}.
 The amplitude bias $\Delta_{\rm th}\!\ln Q$ depends on $\Re[B_2]$ which is related to the viewing angle $\iota$ and the antenna pattern functions.
 We generate $10^6$ samples of $\Re[B_2]$ by randomly choosing the sky location and the orientation of the angular momentum of binary system.
 The median of the absolute value of these samples is 0.11.
 From Table \ref{result} we see that, in general, the dominant contribution to amplitude bias $\Delta_{\rm th}\!\ln Q$ is from $\psi_2$ which originates from the scalar dipole radiation, and the dominant contribution to mass bias $\Delta_{\rm th}\!\ln M_z $ is also from the phase correction of scalar dipole radiation.